for a private consultation

 However, modern sculptors have almost any object at their disposal to create a sculpture, including metals, plastics, glass, or found objects.
 Contemporary sculptors also have a wider variety of techniques at their disposal, including welding, carving, assembling, or modeling.

 Contemporary sculptors like Dorit Levinstein often combine sculpture with other mediums like acrylic and oil paints.
-Eden Gallery’s newest artist, Gal Yosef digitally sculpts using 3D software programs before his vision comes together as a physical work of art.
+Eden Gallery’s newest artist, Gal Yosef (Galy), digitally sculpts using 3D software programs before his vision comes together as a physical work of art.

 In 1917, Marcel Duchamp’s ‘Fountain’ changed the public perception of what art and sculpture were when he revealed a sculpture consisting of a readymade porcelain urinal.
 The definition of what falls into the category of sculpture has continued to expand since.